These Vegan Cauliflower Mashed Potatoes are the perfect side dish. They’re so creamy and delicious, no one will even know they’re hiding cauliflower!

 Growing up, the only time I had mashed potatoes was the holidays (Thanksgiving, Christmas, and Easter) when my nana cooked.
 I loved watching my nan peel the potatoes and mash them up – it was fun for me to see how actual cooking was done.

 As I’ve shared before, my mom didn’t cook so we weren’t the typical meat and potatoes kind of family; we were more of the box of pasta and jar of tomato sauce kind of people.
 Not that I still don’t eat my pasta, I just get a little more creative like with my Vegan Pumpkin Mac & Cheese.

 Mashed potatoes were always a big treat for me since it was actual food and not something boxed or microwaved.
 I’d load up on those babies like it was my job.
-You know the kind of plate, tiny bit of protein and mostly stuffing and mashed potatoes – yeah, that was me.
+You know the kind of plate, tiny bit of protein and mostly stuffing, mashed potatoes, and gravy – yeah, that was me.

 At the time, I thought mashed potatoes were a healthy vegetable since I didn’t eat any other sort of veggie.
 I have since realized that might not always be the case when the potatoes are peeled and then doctored up with lots of butter and cream and then topped with about a pound of gravy (like I used to do).

 I wanted to create a recipe for mashed potatoes that reminds me of my nan and the holidays but that I could feel better about eating.
 Something healthier but still as tasty.

 I have tried regular cauliflower mashed potatoes before and while I like them, they never got to be as creamy and thick and I like.
 Then it hit me, why not combine the two kinds of “mashed potatoes”?
 So I took cauliflower and regular potatoes and mixed them together and my vegan cauliflower mashed potatoes were born!

 So the question really is, do they actually taste like regular mashed potatoes?
 I would definitely say yes!